deadlyvipers/dojo_rules/introduction.md

-hi my name is super ninja
+hi my name is super ninja and my favourite code school course is JavaScript